Sibo-Ding/Steam-Game-Search-Engine/README.md

 Reference: [Deploy a Dockerized FastAPI App to Google Cloud Platform](https://towardsdatascience.com/deploy-a-dockerized-fastapi-app-to-google-cloud-platform-24f72266c7ef?sk=11195a53615912077030568c8fe81b68) by Edward Krueger and Douglas Franklin.

 ## Limitations and potential extensions
-1. Limited by our computing power, the sentence transformer model `paraphrase-multilingual-MiniLM-L12-v2` we use is quite simple.
+1. Limited by our computing power, the sentence transformer models we use ( `paraphrase-multilingual-MiniLM-L12-v2` and `cross-encoder/ms-marco-MiniLM-L-6-v2`) are quite simple.
+2. Data cleaning can be more extensive and sophisticated.
-2. Scrape [Steam](https://store.steampowered.com/search/?category1=998&ndl=1&ignore_preferences=1) periodically to update the database.
+3. Scrape [Steam](https://store.steampowered.com/search/?category1=998&ndl=1&ignore_preferences=1) periodically to update the database.

 ## Notes
 1. When cleaning "Release Date", if a date is not in "Jan 1, 2000" format, set it to NaT/NaN.
 This includes "Apr 2019", "Apr-2019", "Coming soon", etc.